khakhalin/notes/keywords/linear_regression.md

 # Same in linear algebra terms

-Intepretations for h = Xθ:

-For univariate x, we have a classic projection of a vector y (a column of observations) onto x (a column of input values): y is assumed to be equal to xθ+ε, where ε are some errors ⟂ to x.
+Intepretations for h = Xθ: For a univariate x (and no intercept!), we have a classic projection of a vector y (a column of observations) onto x (a column of input values): y is assumed to be equal to xθ+ε, where ε are some errors ⟂ to x.
 So: h = xθ = x ∙ xᵀy / xᵀx (by definition of projection).

 In a multivariate case, each x_i is a vector with several coordinates.
 If these coordinates come from a fully **orthogonal experiment design** (all variables x_j are ⟂ to each other), we can just project to each dimension separately, and the result will be the sum of these projections.
 That's possible because once you dot-product y with x_j, all terms but one would die: $y \cdot x_j = \sum_i y_i x_{ji} = \sum_i \sum_k θ_k x_{ki} x_{ji}$, as all x_j form a basis.
 Which means that essentially we can pretend that multiple linear regression is just a bunch of univariate regressions, performed consecutively.
-It also matches the general formula above: h = XXᵀy/XᵀX, as in this case the matrix XᵀX is diagonal.

-If however columns of X are correlated (not orthogonal), we have to do repetitive elimination (aka [[gram-schmidt]]) that leads to a full form projection matrix.
+If columns of X are correlated (not orthogonal), we have to build a full-form projection matrix:  h = X ∙ Xᵀy/XᵀX = X ∙ (Xᵀy) ∙ (XᵀX)⁻¹ .
+This closed form is horrible computationally, so a better choice is to do repetitive elimination (aka [[gram-schmidt]]) that also leads to a full form projection matrix.
 Or we can perform a **gradient descent**: θ ← θ + α(h-y)x, with some learning rate α.
 As our L2 loss is a convex quadratic function, it has only one minimum, and so it always converges.

+Note that a "classic" one-variable linear regression, as we know it from math, is actually a 2D linear regression, as we are looking not in the space of y = kx, but in the space of y = kx + b.
+So we have to either replace a n-long vector x with a n×2 dimensional matrix X = $[1 1 \cdots 1 ; x]'$ , or perform something like "tiny elimination" by finding b explicitly, as mean(y), then unbiasing both x and y (removing means from them), and doing 1D projection on these unbiased vectors.

 # Questions to test understanding